1. First off, take a deep breath!

-Your Total Score, the number on the top left of the score report, is a combination of your Evidence-Based Reading and Writing and Math scores.
-Underneath, you’ll see the score breakdown with the section scores.
+Your Total Score, the number on the top left of the score report, is a combination of your Reading and Writing and Math scores.
+Underneath, you’ll see the section score breakdown.
 Don’t be surprised if one is much higher or lower than the other.
 Many students start the test prep process this way and Carnegie Prep’s curriculum is designed to address both subject matters.

 3. Get Online!

 When your PSAT score report is ready, you will get an email from the College Board.

 Step 1: In order to view your report, you must create a College Board account.
 If you do not already have a College Board account, click here to create a College Board Account for the first time.

 Do not create a new College Board account if you already have one.
 If you’ve forgotten which email address you provided or have other technical difficulties, contact College Board customer service at 866-315-6068 or visit their Creating and Managing Your Account page.

 Step 2: Access your online PSAT score report.